tinomager/DevAICourse-Frontend/PROMPTS.md

 The next step is to refactor my pets.tsx.
 Please refactor the configuration to another file.
 I need it for using the CategoryApi too.

+Please use the CategoryApi to load the categories from my backend server instead of using dummy values.

+Now I want to add an edit button for every category listed in category.tsx.
+When the user clicks on the edit button, a form should open as pupop to edit the category name.
+After submitting the form, the name should be updated with the method CategoryApi.updateCategory

+Next step is to implement an "Add" Button to create new categories.
+After clicking the "Add" button, a popup should open where a new Category with Id and name can be entered.
+After submitting the form, the new category should be stored with the method CategoryApi.addCategory